duckback00/dxapikit/API/README.txt

-#dxapikit
+README.txt
+v1.0

-## So you want to work with the Delphix APIs?
+** So you want to work with the Delphix APIs? **

 Disclaimer: As always, these scripts are provided "as-is" and the end user is responsible for the application and usage of these scripts within their environment.
 Test, verify, re-test, and re-verify prior to using any code into production.

-These scripts are basic examples and require manual editing of the files for configuring the parameter values for the respective environment and operations.
+These scripts are basic examples and some require manual editing of the files for configuring the parameter values for the respective environment and operations.

+First, update the    delphix_engine.conf   file for your Delphix Engine connection information!

 #
 # Delphix Engine Config File ...